Xenophontos Monastery: History

 In the 6th century, there was a small Christian community dedicated to Saint Dimitrios on the current site of Xenophontos Monastery.
 There, the chapel of Saint Dimitrios, which still survives today, was built by Saint Xenophon the Senator (d.
 6th century).

 The monastery was first mentioned in documents from the late 10th century.
 At the time, major benefactors of the monastery included the Byzantine emperor Alexios I Komnenos, who also gifted mosaic icons of Saint George and Saint Dimitrios that are still venerated at the monastery today.
 It was built in the tenth or eleventh century.
 The older katholikon (main church) was dedicated to Saint George by Xenophon, the abbot.
 An icon of Saint George dating from the 9th century is currently kept in the main katholikon.
 According to monastic tradition, it was originally in Constantinople during the iconoclast period.
 The iconoclasts had tried to unsuccessfully destroy it by fire and sword, and was then thrown into the sea and finally reached the monastery around the 10th century.
 The katholikon is dedicated to this icon of Saint George.

 In 1730, the icon of the Panagia Odegetria ("Panagia the Directress"), originally kept at the right choir of Vatopedi Monastery, began to be housed at Xenophontos.
 According to monastic tradition, the icon had miraculously appeared at Xenophontos, even though the doors of the monastery were locked.
 The monks at Vatopedi returned the icon to Vatopedi, but it was then found again at Xenophontos.
 Afterwards, the monks at both monasteries agreed that it was the will of Panagia Odegetria to stay at Xenophontos.

 In 1784, Paisios of Kafsokalyvia and his brotherhood arrived at the monastery and converted it from an idiorrhythmic to cenobitic one.
 Paisios became the abbot of Xenophontos and built many new buildings, including the newer Great Katholikon that was built from 1817 to 1839, as well as a new southwestern wing that was built in 1815.
 The 19th-century Great Katholikon has 8 domes and a marble iconostatis that was sculpted by Antonios Litra of Tinos.
 The icon of the Panagia Keharitomeni (literally "The Highly Favored"), which dates from the 13th century, is currently housed in the 19th-century katholikon.
 Other relics housed in the katholikon include the relics of the Holy Cross, Saint Dimitrios and Saint George, Saint Stephen and Saint Tryphon, the right hand of Saint Marina, and the sole of Saint Theodore of Tyre.

 The campanile or bell tower was built in 1864.
 The campanile currently houses various workshops for the monks.

+The monastery's dome sustained severe cracks following a magnitude 5.3 earthquake that hit Mount Athos in June 2025.